-- The minimum essential information is missing from the specimen or request. - The specimen is unlabeled. - The specimen and CERNER label/request form information do not match. - Specimen has leaked or has been compromised. - There is insufficient specimen volume to perform the required investigations. - The specimen was collected in an inappropriate container. - The specimen type was inappropriate for the investigation requested. - The specimen was transported or stored at an inappropriate temperature. - The specimen has been haemolysed. - The specimen collection date is outside of the specified acceptance timeframe for the required investigation. - If no specimen has been received. - If a specimen has been received without a test request. - The specimen received is a duplicate order, which has already been performed on that day.
+- The minimum essential information is missing from the specimen or request. - The specimen is unlabelled. - The specimen and CERNER label/Test Request Form information differ. - Specimen has leaked or has been compromised. - There is insufficient specimen volume to perform the required investigations. - The specimen was collected in an inappropriate container. - The specimen type was inappropriate for the investigation requested. - The specimen was transported or stored at an inappropriate temperature. - The specimen has been haemolysed. - The specimen collection date is outside of the specified acceptance timeframe for the required investigation. - If no specimen has been received. - If a specimen has been received without a Test Request Form. - The specimen received is a duplicate order, which has already been performed on that day.
 (The clinician will be contacted, and unless specifically instructed otherwise by the attending or consulting clinician, the duplicate order will be cancelled).